Creating a Project Charter

 - Links the project to the ongoing work for the organization

-- A project charter should include a high-level description of the project.
+- A high-level description of the project.
 It should also include the business need, and the financial or other basis justifying the project (business case).

 - Charters for top-performing projects establish a clear view of the initiative’s organizational value by addressing the business case and maintaining focus on meeting the objectives of the project.